walterfreeman/ast101/climate-change.md

 A cautionary note: it is tempting to look at this graph and say "Wow!
 The Chinese have really started to use a lot of fossil fuels!
 But the USA is getting better!"
 Be *very careful* here when pointing fingers.
 Many wealthy countries, like the US and France, are moving away from industrial economies -- we manufacture a lot less stuff than we used to.
 But countries like China and India are industrializing rapidly, and export many of their products to places like the USA.
 So it is *absolutely not fair* to blame China for using fossil fuels when those fossil fuels are used to produce products that we buy.
 Ours is a global economy: I am typing this on a laptop designed by Americans, with a CPU designed by Americans and Israelis, running software made by South African company, and built in China with Chinese aluminum. **Ours is a global economy; climate change is a global problem**.

-It is certainly true, however, that wealthy countries have gotten *most of the benefit* from burning fossil fuels (since we industrialized first), while developing countries stand to incur most of the *harm* from climate change (since their people have fewer resources to mitigate its effects).
-Some people argue that this has created a "climate debt", owed by wealthy nations to poorer ones, to help fix the problem we created.
+It is certainly true, however, that wealthy countries have gotten *most of the benefit* from burning fossil fuels (since they industrialized first), while developing countries stand to incur most of the *harm* from climate change (since their people have fewer resources to mitigate its effects).
+Some people argue that this has created a "climate debt", owed by wealthy nations to poorer ones, to help fix the problem that the wealthy nations (mostly) created.

 ## Doing something about this